LeggoTM/DevOpsWithDocker/README.md

 # DevOpsWithDocker
-Repository to upload University of Helsinki DevOps with Docker exercises.
+Repository to upload University of Helsinki DevOps with Docker course exercises.